 Help the person identify skills and strengths.

-Help the person identify barriers that may hinder his or her efforts to become economically secure.
+Help the person identify barriers that may hinder their efforts to become financially self-sufficient.

 Provide information about programs that will build on their skills and strengths and help to address barriers to achieving their goals.

 Applicants with limited employability may be eligible to pursue education or job skills training activities in the TANF program.
-Applicants and recipients whose prospects for family economic security would increase through education or job skills training should discuss participation in these activities with their caseworker as soon as possible after entering the TANF program.
+Applicants and recipients whose prospects for financial self-sufficiency would increase through education or job skills training should discuss participation in these activities with their caseworker as soon as possible after entering the TANF program.

 The CAO must: